Disclosure of Public Records

 - Any money collected for the costs of reproduction shall be recorded as a cash transaction and deposited as revenue.

 A fee shall be charged for the cost of reproduction of any public record made upon request, at the rates established in the Library’s Fine and Fee Structure, unless a different charge or no charge is mandated by federal or state law.

 The requestor of the public record shall make payment to the Library Director or staff designee, who shall certify the amount paid on the form provided and return a duplicate thereof to the requestor.
 The Library Director (or staff designee) shall then provide to the person the copies requested.

 SECTION 6: REFUSAL FOR DISCLOSURE/REVIEW

-Within ten (10) days after receipt of an appeal, the Library Director shall review the decision of the Deputy Library Director, consult the Authority’s legal counsel as appropriate, and confirm or reverse the decision.
-The requestor shall receive in writing a copy of the Library Director’s determination and a copy of such decision shall be forwarded to the Deputy Library Director.
+Within ten (10) days after receipt of an appeal, the Library Director shall consult the Authority’s legal counsel as appropriate, and confirm or reverse the decision.
+The requestor shall receive in writing a copy of the Library Director’s determination.

 SECTION 7: REQUIREMENT FOR POSTING

 A copy of this policy shall be posted in a conspicuous location and made available upon request to any person, free of charge.